offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 > When using variable layer height, avoid overly sharp changes in the layer height curve—meaning changes that occur too abruptly.
 Sudden transitions in layer height can leave visible marks or banding on the model’s surface.
 >
-> As shown in the image, the left example features a steep and jagged layer height curve, which leads to noticeable surface artifacts.
+> As shown in the image, the left example !!features!! a steep and jagged layer height curve, which leads to noticeable surface artifacts.
 On the right, smoother transitions result in a cleaner and more uniform surface finish.
 ```

 When applying variable layer heights, ...